 Pack your pup’s earmuffs and ski boots and head to Tahoe City Winter Sports Park in California.
-A featured attraction in the 2021 edition of our Ruff Guide to the United States, this winter recreation complex allows you to cross-country ski and snowshoe with your canine companion in downtown Tahoe City, just steps from the shores of majestic Lake Tahoe.
+A featured attraction in the latest edition of our book, Ruff Guide to the United States, this winter recreation complex allows you to cross-country ski and snowshoe with your canine companion in downtown Tahoe City, just steps from the shores of majestic Lake Tahoe.
 Furry extreme athletes can mush alongside as you navigate over two miles of wide open cross-country and snowshoe trails.
 Fido is also welcome to join you off leash as you explore 25 miles of superb Nordic ski trails at Methow Trails near Winthrop, WA.
 Practice your skills to prepare for the Doggie Dash event held every February, where dogs and their humans ski a short loop together in costume.
 Come to the trails for a day, or stay overnight in one of three dog-friendly Rendezvous Huts.

 Check Into a Pet-Friendly Igloo

 Igloos have become a super-cool, new-age travel destination.
 If you fancy adding an igloo stay onto your pup’s big European adventure, Iglu-Dorf offers the chance to stay in a snow home with your pooch from December through April.
 Dogs who want a taste of dome life without committing can reserve dinner in one instead.
 These restaurants welcome “pawtrons” inside for igloo dining.